gamestdio/websocket/README.md

 # @gamestdio/websocket

-WebSocket browser client with reconnect back-off feature.
+WebSocket with reconnect back-off feature.

+For Node.js support, you should install the `ws` module in your project.

 ## Usage